 Jute is mainly composed of polysaccharides and lignin, but it also contains a smaller amount of fats and waxes, pectin, nitrogenous, coloring and inorganic matters.

 In arborescent monocots stem, a secondary cambium growing in the following type of vascular bundle is seen in

 In arborescent monocots stem, a secondary cambium grows in

-In arborescent monocots stem, secondary cambium grows in hypodermal region for secondary growth that increase the girth of the stem.
+In the arborescent monocot stem, secondary cambium grows in the hypodermal region for secondary growth that increases the girth of the stem.

 Specialised parenchymatous cells, which are closely associated with sieve tube elements is

 The companion cells are specialized parenchymatous cells, which are closely associated with sieve tube elements.

 The sieve tube elements and companion cells are connected by pit fields present between their common longitudinal walls.